-The allocation to Newton is invested in the Real Return Fund.
-The target of this fund is to provide returns in line with Sterling LIBOR + 4% pa before fees (or +3.35% pa after fees) over rolling five-year periods.
+The Fund's allocation to diversified growth is invested in the Real Return Fund managed by Newton Investment Management Ltd. The target of this fund is to provide returns in line with Sterling SONIA + 4% pabefore fees over rolling five-year periods.